eventscan/eventscan/README.md

    - **Market:** Anyone use camera to store detailed information about the event.
    - **Habit:** Users can create event throughout capturing the image or directly entering the information.
    - **Scope:** Capturing image, scanning the words from the image, manipulate the information, create the event.

+## Event-Scan-Function-Summarization
+### Camera View Controller:
+1. Importing AVFoundation for displaying live camera preview on the Safe Area
+2. When the middle button clicked
+      * 	current image of the preview captured for display on UIImageView
+      * 	starts parsing through Vision Helper struct
+3. When parsing is completed
+      * 	clear and confirm button appears
+4. When clear button clicked
+      * 	clear and confirm button become invisible
+      * 	image is removed form UIImageView
+4. When confirm button clicked
+      * 	parsed data is transferred into the EventDataViewController
+      * 	the new screen appears for selection
+### Vision Helper struct:
+1.	create textRecognizer through Firebase and FirebaseMLCommon
+2.	fix the rotation of the image
+3.	change the image to the VisionImage for calculation
+4.	process the VisionImage through textRecognizer
+5.	return the text part of the result
+### Event Data View Controller:
+#### All the data handling is done through Array of Array of EventData Object
+1. If Previous Bar Button clicked, it goes back to the previous selection or dismiss the screen if not possible
+1. If Next Bar Button clicked, it goes forward to the previous selection, or dismiss the screen if not possible
+      * 	If dismiss the screen:
+            * transfer the final data as an struct to the detail screen
+            * activate the static data in DetailViewController for recognition of data source
+### Detail View Controller:
+1. If data source is camera or list view:
+      * 	it fills in the field according to the received data
+2. If cancel button is clicked:
+      * 	it resets all the fields to its original state
+      * 	returns to the data source if it exists.
+2. If confirm button is clicked:
+      * 	it resets all the fields to its original state
+      * 	save the entered data into the CoreData
+      * 	create event on calendar through EventKit or edits event if event already exist
+      * 	transfers to the list view
+3. Resets all the data for data source
+### List View Controller:
+1. Creates each cell for display based on data in CoreData
+2. If any cell selected transfers selected row to the Detail View for editing
+3. Transfers to the detail view

 ## Product-Spec
 ### 1. User Stories (Required and Optional)